How to Practice With a Gratitude Meditation Script

-Throughout the history of the world, gratitude has played an important role in spiritual practices, and has recently found its way into popular culture with the rise of social media and a growing awareness of living mindfully.
+Throughout the history of the world, gratitude has played an important role in spiritual practices and has recently found its way into popular culture with the rise of social media and a growing awareness of living mindfully.
 A quick search on Instagram for #gratitude will bring up endless memes, quotes, positive posts about the importance of practicing gratitude every day.
 While these are fun to look at and share, the real benefits are seen when you actually learn how to make gratitude a seamless part of your life, integrated into the way you approach everything you do.

 Buddhist monks start every morning meditation with a chant acknowledging the blessings in their lives.
 Native Americans follow a similar ritual, taking time to always thank and appreciate the beauty of their natural surroundings.
-For these cultures and groups, gratitude is as normal as breathing.
+For these cultures and groups, gratitude meditation is as normal as breathing.

 A good thing to remember when you meditate is that negative mind chatter will arise, and that is true for everyone.
-The mind does not like to obey easily and when you first sit down you may well feel alarmed and discouraged by the amount of negative thoughts.
+The mind does not like to obey easily and when you first sit down you may well feel alarmed and discouraged by the number of negative thoughts.

-When this happens, it is helpful to remember that the brain when in its natural state (i.e. not clouded by individual worries) is kindness, is love, is gratitude.
+When this happens, it is helpful to remember that the brain when in its natural state (i.e. not clouded by individual worries) is kindness, is love and, is gratitude.
 If you remember that you might find it easier to relax.
 Instead of muscling your way to achieve an empty mind and getting frustrated, you see that you are merely uncovering a pure state that already exists, it’s just been clouded temporarily by habitual mind chatter and negative thinking.
 It is there, trust that is and you will find it.